 Eating too much in-between meals

 Snacks are good, but eating too much and too frequently in-between meals can spoil your toddler’s appetite when it comes to more nutritionally-rich mealtime food.
 A toddler’s stomach is small, and it gets filled up quickly.
-Snack times not long before a meal should be small, and healthy enough that even if your little one doesn’t eat much at the next meal, you’ll know she is eating nutritious foods.
+Snack times not long before a meal should be small, and healthy enough that even if your little one doesn’t eat much at the next meal, you’ll know they are eating nutritious foods.

 Forced to eat food that they don’t like